-- (1) Every game shall have two Umpires and a Referee or just one Umpire at the discretion of the Committee.
+(1) Every game shall have two Umpires and a Referee or just one Umpire at the discretion of the Committee.
 Throughout these Rules, "Umpire" shall refer to one or two, whichever are serving.
-The second Umpire may be mounted or serve from a vantage point on the side. - (2) The authority of the Umpire and/or Referee shall extend from the time each game is scheduled to start until its end and shall include the ability to file a complaint of Conduct Violation in accordance with By-Law 11.
-For the purpose of this rule, the "end" of a game will occur approximately 15 minutes following the final whistle. - (3) The Umpire shall be responsible for enforcing the Rules and maintaining proper control over players and teams during the game. - (4) Subject to Rule 18, all decisions of the Umpire, or agreed decisions of two Umpires, shall be final. - (a) In the event two Umpires are serving and they disagree, the Referee shall decide which Umpire's opinion is to prevail or call offsetting penalties, if confirming fouls called on both teams.
+The second Umpire may be mounted or serve from a vantage point on the side.

+(2) The authority of the Umpire and/or Referee shall extend from the time each game is scheduled to start until its end and shall include the ability to file a Conduct Violation Complaint against a player whose conduct is not in the best interest of the sport in accordance with the Association's Sport-Related Conduct Violation Procedures, Part I of the Association's Disciplinary Procedures Policy.
+For

+A R E N A the purpose of this rule, the "end" of a game will occur approximately 15 minutes following the final whistle.

+(3) The Umpire shall be responsible for enforcing the Rules and maintaining proper control over players and teams during the game.

+(4) Subject to Rule 18, all decisions of the Umpire, or agreed decisions of two Umpires, shall be final.

+(a) In the event two Umpires are serving and they disagree, the Referee shall decide which Umpire's opinion is to prevail or call offsetting penalties, if confirming fouls called on both teams.
 The Referee's decision is to be final.

-- (b) The Officials are encouraged to discuss among themselves any aspect of the game; however, only the Umpire(s) can award a Penalty. - (5) Should any incident or question not provided for in these Rules arise during a game, such incident or question shall be decided by the Umpire or the Umpires and Referee. - (6) The authority of the Umpire is absolute and the Umpire's decisions must be respected and complied with.
-The Umpire has the authority to impose any penalty as set down in Rule 9. - (7) Mounted Umpires shall appear in proper uniform and wearing a suitable riding or polo helmet with chin strap in place.
+(b) The Officials are encouraged to discuss among themselves any aspect of the game; however, only the Umpire(s) can award a Penalty.

+(5) Should any incident or question not provided for in these Rules arise during a game, such incident or question shall be decided by the Umpire or the Umpires and Referee.

+(6) The authority of the Umpire is absolute and the Umpire's decisions must be respected and complied with.
+The Umpire has the authority to impose any penalty as set down in Rule 9.

+(7) Mounted Umpires shall appear in proper uniform and wearing a suitable riding or polo helmet with chin strap in place.